pirhosoft/PiRhoUtilities/README.md

 #### Required

-Apply this to a *string* or *UnityEngine.Object* derived type to display a message box warning if they `null`.
+Apply this to a *string* or *UnityEngine.Object* derived type to display a message box warning if they are `null`.

 ```c#
 [Required("A string must be entered")]